argilla-io/argilla/argilla/docs/getting_started/quickstart.md

 If you have already deployed Argilla Server, you can skip this step.
 Otherwise, you can quickly deploy it in two different ways:

 * Remotely using a [HF Space](https://huggingface.co/new-space?template=argilla/argilla-template-space).

+!!! note
+    As this is a release candidate version, you'll need to manually change the version in the HF Space Files > Dockerfile to `argilla/argilla-quickstart:v2.0.0rc1`.

 * Locally using Docker.

 ```console